Lyd-W/beckminster-crest/README.md

 ![Accessibility Checker Part 2](docs/accessibility-checker.org-2.png "Accessibility Checker Part 2")

 I have also used [WAVE](https://wave.webaim.org/report#/https://lyd-w.github.io/beckminster-crest/index.html "WAVE | Beckminster Crest Report") to create an accessibility report on the website.
 It returned no errors, however it found 2 contrast errors with the controls on the Bootstrap Carousel.
 To keep the natural atmosphere the website has, I have kept the subtle controls rather than amending them, this also avoids distracting from the content.
 WAVE also reported an alert for the video element included in the Student Testimony section, highlighting the potential for accessibility issues.
-To reduce these I have included an aria-label describing the video content and set the video to play muted.
+To reduce these, I have included an aria-label describing the video content and set the video to play muted.

 ![WAVE Report Summary](docs/wave-report-summary.png "WAVE Report Summary")